infrahq/infra/docs/reference/cli-reference.md

 #### Options

 ```
-      --secret   Set a new secret
+      --client-secret   Set a new secret
 ```

 #### Options inherited from parent commands